-The Board has no standing committees other than the Audit Committee, the Compensation Committee and the Nominating Committee.
+The Board has no standing committees other than the Audit Committee, the Compensation Committee, the Nominating Committee, the Restructuring Committee and the Board Advisory Committee.

 Assessments

 The Board does not consider formal assessments useful given the stage of the Corporation's business and operations.
 However, the chairman of the Board meets annually with each director individually, which facilitates a discussion of his contribution and that of other directors.
 When needed, time is set aside at a meeting of the Board for a discussion regarding the effectiveness of the Board and its committees.
 If appropriate, the Board then considers procedural or substantive changes to increase the effectiveness of the Board and its committees.
 On an informal basis, the chairman of the Board is also responsible for reporting to the Board on areas where improvements can be made.
 Any agreed upon improvements required to be made are implemented and overseen by the Nominating Committee.
 A more formal assessment process will be instituted as, if, and when the Board considers it to be necessary.